-Combining insights of Tables 4 and 5, a number of macroprudential policies accentuate the effect of increases in interest rates to narrow the margin in the short run.
-Notably, the introduction of loan demand/supply targeted macroprudential policies has a negative short-run effect in line with prior expectations (Section 2.3).
-Short-run effects are more widespread across the policies than long run ones; concerning the latter, positive signs for debt-service-to-income ratio and limits on FX positions complement the long-run positive effect of monetary policy on the margin while the negative effect of the countercyclical buffer and of supply-general measures runs counter to it.
+Each row shows results from an individual equation, and each equation includes all the control variables shown in Table 2 (not shown in detail for reasons of space).
+Macroprudential variables are employed one at a time.
+MPP shows the levels effect of policy (the cumulated value for each policy) and DMPP the difference effect of policy (tightening or easing).
+For variable definitions, see Appendix Tables 8 and 9.
+The t-values are in parentheses.
+The superscripts \\\, \\ and \ indicate significance at the 1, 5 and 10% levels, respectively macroprudential policies has a negative short-run effect in line with prior expectations (Sect.
+"Potential effects of macroprudential polices on bank margins").
+Short-run effects are more widespread across the policies than long run ones; concerning the latter, positive signs for debt-serviceto-income ratio and limits on FX positions complement the long-run positive effect of monetary policy on the margin while the negative effect of the countercyclical buffer and of supply-general measures runs counter to it.

-4.4 Interaction between monetary and macroprudential policy
+Interaction between monetary and macroprudential policy